adamhajari/adamhajari.github.io/_posts/2015-04-13-deploying-a-spyre-app-on-heroku.md

     app.launch(host='0.0.0.0', port=int(os.environ.get('PORT', '5000')))
 {% endhighlight %}

+The key line here is
+{% highlight python %}
+    app.launch(host='0.0.0.0', port=int(os.environ.get('PORT', '5000')))
+{% endhighlight %}
-The key line here is `app.launch(host='0.0.0.0', port=int(os.environ.get('PORT', '5000')))` (make sure you `import os` at the top of the script too).
+(make sure you `import os` at the top of the script too).
 Specifying `host='0.0.0.0'` makes your app available across the internet (rather than just locally) and `port=int(os.environ.get('PORT', '5000'))` tells your app which port to launch on.
 If everything is working correctly you should be able to launch your app from the command line with:

 {% highlight bash %}
 $ python app.py
 {% endhighlight %}

-and see your app running at `http://127.0.0.1:5000`
+and see your app running locally at `http://127.0.0.1:5000`

 Next, create a file named `Procfile`.
 This file tells Heroku how to launch your app.
 For app.py, `Procfile` just needs a single line.
 {% highlight bash %}
 web: python app.py
 {% endhighlight %}

 Now let's make a `requirements.txt` file.
 This is what Heroku looks at to determine what python libraries your app needs in order to run.
-This is the part of the tutorial where things get a little bit hacky.
+(Note: this is the part of the tutorial where things get a little bit hacky).

-For *most* Heroku apps you just put a list of your apps dependencies in `requirement.txt` and launch your app.
+For *most* Heroku apps you just put a list of your app's dependencies in `requirement.txt` and launch your app.
 However, Heroku builds will timeout after 15 minutes so if your app has dependencies that take longer than that amount of time to install, your build will fail.
 Spyre depends on numpy (via pandas) and matplotlib, neither of which are quick installs.
-One hack-around for this issue is to execite two separate builds, one with just numpy, and the second with everything else.
+One hack-around for this issue is to execute two separate builds, one with just numpy, and the second with everything else.

 Create a `requirements.txt` file that looks like this: